– Heartwood Path Waypoint 1.3 –

 Understand Ecological Groundedness

 The “boom-sters” create hope (which is helpful unless it is blindly unrealistic) and the “doom-sters” create an urgency for action (which is good unless the gloom is so excessive it creates stultifying fear).
-Given our current environmental predicament, I feel we cannot afford the pessimism that tends to go along with the “doom-ster” perspective nor the naiveté (unfounded optimism) that tends to go along with the “boom-ster” perspective.
+Given our current environmental predicament, I feel we cannot afford the pessimism that tends to accompany the “doom-ster” perspective nor the naiveté (unfounded optimism) that tends to accompany the “boom-ster” perspective.
 I propose an alternate perspective –that of the “Hume-ster.”

 A “Hume-ster” is supportive of the following contentions of Eighteenth Century philosopher David Hume regarding the psychological basis for human nature: